ksu-is/RGB-Identifier/README.md

-# color-selector-chrome-extenrion
+# RGB Identifier

-This program is a chrome extension that will allow the user to click on a color from a website and pull the RGB information of the color.
-I will be pulling code from different repositories and modifying them accordingly to fit the parameters of my project.
+This program allows a user to upload a picture from their computer and see what the RGB profile of any color in the image.
+When the user clicks the RGB identifier button, the program will print the RGB numbers.

-To create the chrome extension, I will be using: https://github.com/PFython/pyscript-local-runtime To create the color selector, I will be watching various youtube videos on color wheels and selectors to build the code from that.